riddhi1212/Assam-app/readme.md

 	-	The rememberToken col in Users table is used to provide "Remember Me" functionality by Auth class
 	-	always say 'return Redirect::to()'
 	-	Redirect::to('') can use path or name of route as argument
+	-	A foreign-key id col name HAS to be specified as fillable to mass fill it.

 ----
 Todo: